usgs/earthquake-processing-formats/format-docs/TravelTimeReciever.md

 **Output Values:**

-The following are values that are **required** be provided as part of a travel time reciever information returned.
+The following are values that are **required** be provided as part of a travel time receiver information returned.

-* Branches - An array of [TravelTimeData](TravelTimeData.md) objects containing the requested travel time information for this geographic reciever.
+* Branches - An array of [TravelTimeData](TravelTimeData.md) objects containing the requested travel time information for this geographic receiver.